SAP-archive/i40-aas/apps/https-endpoint-egress/README.md

 - BROKER_TOPIC_EGRESS: the topic to subscribe to
 ```

-Endpoint-Registry Access:
+Endpoint-Registry Access (owned by endpoint-registry service):
 ```
-- REGISTRY_URL : URL of Endpoint-registry (without the /endpoint suffix)
+- ENDPOINT_REGISTRY_BASE_URL : URL of Endpoint-registry (without the /endpoint suffix)
-- REGISTRY_URL_GET_SUFFIX: (the endpoint-registry endpoint to GET the AAS endpoints) (NOTE: should be set to "/endpoints")
+- ENDPOINT_REGISTRY_BASE_URL_GET_ENDPOINTS_SUFFIX: (the endpoint-registry endpoint to GET the AAS endpoints) (NOTE: should be set to "/endpoints")
 - REGISTRY_ADMIN_USER (should be renamed to ENDPOINT-REG-USER)
 - REGISTRY_ADMIN_PASSWORD (should be renamed to ENDPOINT-REG-PASS))
 ```